SNYG-hub/gameweb/SUPABASE_SETUP.md

   auth.role() = 'authenticated'
 );

--- 3. 允许所有人查看文件（公开访问）
 CREATE POLICY "Allow public access to game-gallery"
 ON storage.objects FOR SELECT
 USING (bucket_id = 'game-gallery');

--- 4. 允许用户更新自己的文件
+-- 4. 帖子图片桶策略
+CREATE POLICY "Allow authenticated users to upload to post-images" ON storage.objects FOR INSERT
+WITH CHECK (
+  bucket_id = 'post-images' AND
+  auth.role() = 'authenticated'
+);

+CREATE POLICY "Allow public access to post-images"
+ON storage.objects FOR SELECT
+USING (bucket_id = 'post-images');

+-- 5. 允许用户管理自己的文件（游戏图片）
-CREATE POLICY "Allow users to update own files in game-gallery" ON storage.objects FOR UPDATE
+CREATE POLICY "Allow users to update own game files" ON storage.objects FOR UPDATE
 USING (
   bucket_id = 'game-gallery' AND
   auth.uid()::text = (storage.foldername(name))[1]
 );

--- 5. 允许用户删除自己的文件
-CREATE POLICY "Allow users to delete own files in game-gallery" ON storage.objects FOR DELETE
+CREATE POLICY "Allow users to delete own game files" ON storage.objects FOR DELETE
 USING (
   bucket_id = 'game-gallery' AND
+  auth.uid()::text = (storage.foldername(name))[1]
+);

+-- 6. 允许用户管理自己的文件（帖子图片）
+CREATE POLICY "Allow users to update own post files" ON storage.objects FOR UPDATE
+USING (
+  bucket_id = 'post-images' AND
+  auth.uid()::text = (storage.foldername(name))[1]
+);

+CREATE POLICY "Allow users to delete own post files" ON storage.objects FOR DELETE
+USING (
+  bucket_id = 'post-images' AND
   auth.uid()::text = (storage.foldername(name))[1]
 );
 ```